 • Drink of Water

-Make sure you leave a drink of water within reach.
+Make sure you have a drink of water within reach.
 Sauna blankets can trigger an intense sweat and you’ll need to replenish your fluids to prevent dehydration.
 And, another top tip is to leave your phone behind.
 This should be time spent completely relaxing and forgetting about the outside world.

 6: Climb In